Outputs of NiMARE

 NiMARE-generated files, especially ones made by meta-analyses, follow a naming convention somewhat based on BIDS.

-Here is the basic naming convention for statistical maps:
+Here is the basic naming convention for statistical maps and tables:

 value represents type of data in the map (e.g., z-statistic, t-statistic).